Poshy163/HomeAssistant-JetKVM/README.md

 ```

 If you do not see these lines, verify JetKVM web UI login still works with the same password and that Home Assistant can reach JetKVM on port 80.

+### I need to remove or change the camera password

+- Open **JetKVM → Configure** in Home Assistant.
+- Enter a new password to re-enable camera authentication.
+- Leave password blank to disable camera/WebRTC while keeping sensors active.

 ### Integration cannot connect